Nirav's Blog

 Read full post...

 I wrote a toy compiler few months back.
 I wanted people to see it, so I put the code up on Github.
 But as it turns out, not everyone is willing or capable of going through the convoluted process of cloning the repository, compiling the program, installing a Nepali language keyboard and learning an obscure half-baked programming language just because some idiot put it on Github.
+So, I started to write a web app to make the program easily accessible.

 Read full post...